INSIGHT-Baltic military shadow-boxing said to reach Cold War levels

 But it stands at 25 percent of its Cold War strength, Thornqvist said, warning further cuts would be "disastrous".

 "It is state of the art; however...you can almost put it one pocket.
 There are not many ships but capacity is impressive."
-(Additional reporting by Niklas Pollard in Stockholm, Jason Bush in Moscow and Adrian Croft in Brussels; editing by Philippa Fletcher)
+(Additional reporting by Niklas Pollard in Stockholm and Jason Bush in Moscow; editing by Philippa Fletcher)

 * Akzo says PPG's proposals are "unacceptable" (Updates after interview with PPG CEO McGarry)